 Quinoa flowers are self-pollinating and can also be insect-pollinated and wind-pollinated.

-Where Does Quinoa Grow
+Where Does Quinoa Grow in the World

 Most of the world’s quinoa farming in Bolivia.
 It’s is a warm-season plant, so you can grow it in areas with warm temperatures.